UbiWell/GLOSS/README.md

 # GLOSS
-This is a repository for network of LLMs for open-ended sensemaking of passive sensing data
+This is a repository for a network of LLMs for open-ended sensemaking of passive sensing data

+The repository will be updated soon ...